 photo credit: annies eats

 This delicious Cranberry Scones Recipe is incredibly easy to make.
 I don’t know why, but I’ve always been intimidated by scones, assuming they were complicated to make.
 But after whipping up this low points scone, I was thrilled to see how simple it is!
 Though not an official Weight Watchers Scones Recipe, this is a low calorie treat that anyone who is watching their weight will enjoy and appreciate.
 The taste is really quite decadent, and I think that most people would never know that these scones are low in fat and calories.
-With just a 2 Point Total each, add one to your morning tea, or serve after dinner for a sweet snack and yet still stay on track with your weight loss goals.
+With just a 2 Points each, add one to your morning tea, or serve after dinner for a sweet snack and yet still stay on track with your weight loss goals.
 NOTE: This scones recipe also contains a fat free buttermilk recipe that is a fabulous substitute, if you can’t find fat free buttermilk at the grocery store!

 Cranberry Scones Recipe